French-Swiss private school in Paris

 The rules governing private schools in France: status, control and duty to teach

-Status and control of private schools
+Status and Regulation of Private Schools

-Declaration and control
+Declaration and Oversight

 Contracts with the State

-Inspections and controls
+Inspections and Compliance

-Sanctions and recourse
+Sanctions and Appeals

 Conclusion